DreamingInBinary/Swiftjective-C/_posts/2019-06-07-iOS-13-Notable-UIKit-Additions.md

 Peering into the header for diffable snapshot reveals all sorts of things you'd want it do, such as updates, moves, etc.

-> One can apply snaphots from any queue, as well.
+{% include prettyBlockquote.html text="One can apply snaphots from any queue, as well.
 The only requirement is consistency.
-So, if you update off of main, then one should _always_ apply snapshots off of main.
+So, if you update off of main, then one should _always_ apply snapshots off of main." %}

 The flow is much different than what you were used to (a common theme for just about everything announced this year at dub dub), as reliance on a data source conformer along with index paths have less of an emphasis.
 But the changes are welcome, and they both eliminate a common source of friction for developers and provide a more fluid user experience to consumers.